jbrodriguez/reactorx/README.md

 // Create the store
 let store = createStore(initialState, actions)

-// Define a callback and subscribe it to receive changes to the state store.subscribe( store => {
+// Define a callback to receive changes to the state store.subscribe( store => {
     render(
         <App store={store} />,